yanalunaterra/nanoid-c/openbsd/README.md

 ## Overview

-Nano IDs are unique 21-character string IDs where each character can be an alphanumeric, a hyphen, or an underscore.
-You can think of them as random unpadded [Base64url][] strings.
+Nano IDs are unique string IDs where each character is an alphanumeric, a hyphen, or an underscore.
+Think of them as random unpadded [Base64url][] strings.
+You've already seen this format elsewhere: in YouTube video IDs.

+By default, Nano IDs are 21 characters long (~40% shorter than UUIDs).
 6 bits of entropy per character, 126 bits per ID.

-You've probably already seen them out in the wild: YouTube uses an identical, although 11-character, format for its video IDs.

 Works out of the box on Linux, Android, macOS, iOS, FreeBSD, NetBSD, OpenBSD, Illumos, Fuchsia, and WASI.
 Windows support requires a [`getentropy(2)`][] shim.